Thai-Phan26/Thai-Phan26/README.md

 # 💫 About Me:
+🔬 Aspiring Data Analyst<br>
-Aspiring Data Analyst<br>Master of Analytics student at RMIT, Melbourne, Australia<br>Currently working on a Homeloan Scorecard project for SAS
+📝 Master of Analytics student at RMIT, Melbourne, Australia<be>
+💼 Currently working on a Homeloan Scorecard project for SAS

 ## 🌐 Socials: